-As national identity changes according to new challenges, ethnic immigration policy may be reformulated according to new demographic needs.
+As national identity changes in response to new challenges, ethnic immigration policy may be reformulated to accommodate new demographic needs.
 But what happens in cases where the internal threat does not diminish or replace the external threat?
-What happens when there is no single significant “Other,” but multiple “Others,”?
+Or when there is no single significant “Other,” but multiple “Others?”
 How do double or even multiple threats, internal and external, reshape the formulation and implementation of ethnic immigration policy?

-These questions are highly appropriate for examining the contemporary Israeli return policy.
-Alongside growing internal demographic threat (non-Jewish Jews), a new global challenge has emerged.
-If the Mizrahi immigrants did not feat the Western component, and the former USSR immigrants did not feat the Orthodox definition – the current challenge addresses both of the component of the Israeli ethno-religious most favorite nationality.
-The expanding phenomenon of non-Western Jewish converts wishing to be recognized as Jews, reevoke the exclusionary nature of the Israeli ethnic immigration policy, which now days facing masses of potential immigrants.
-The new phenomenon of “Emerging Jewish Communities” in developing countries created great confusion among the traditional Jewish leadership, the global Jewish community’s boundaries, and, consequently, the Israeli ethnic immigration policy.
+These questions are highly pertinent to examining the contemporary Israeli return policy.
+Alongside the growing internal demographic threat of non-Halachic Jews, a new global challenge has emerged.
+Whereas Mizrahi immigrants imperiled Western Jewish hegemony, and former USSR immigrants did not conform to the Orthodox definition of Jewishness – the current challenge undermines both components of Israel’s ethno-religiously conceived most favored nationality.
+The expanding phenomenon of non-Western Jewish converts wishing to be recognized as Jews reevokes the exclusionary nature of the Israeli ethnic immigration policy, which now faces masses of potential immigrants.
+Emerging Jewish communities in developing countries thus create great confusion among the traditional Jewish leadership regarding the boundaries of the global Jewish community, and, consequently, the Israeli ethnic immigration policy.

 Research Methods and Critical Policy Analysis

-The case of emerging Jewish communities in Latin America is accurately reflecting the recent shift and new objectives of the Israeli return policy.
-On the one hand, the case reveals the inner differentiation between “senior” Jews and converts in Latin Americans, and how the emergence of a new group generated policy changes.
-These policy changes are a turning point in the overall history of the Jewish immigration from Latin America to Israel, and it enable to assess the new developments and shift according to the past experience.
-On the other hand, this case transcends beyond the particular story of Latin America Jewry, in a sense, it pertains to a larger trend of new converts communities throughout Africa and Asia.
-Most of the organization I will soon describe, which convert and recruit new immigrants, are deeply active among other communities, particularly in developing countries such as India and Nigeria.
-This case clearly reveals the recent implication of privatization, the involvement of NGOs at implementing the Israeli return policy and the ideological competitions between them.
-Therefore, the following case is a mere example of the exclusionary nature of ethnic immigration policy, by revealing how the state withhold the entrance of undesirable groups it does not wish to include.
+As a case study, emerging Jewish communities in Latin America adequately reflect the recent shift in objectives and implementation of the Israeli return policy.
+Specifically, this case reveals an internal differentiation between “veteran” Jews and converts in Latin America, demonstrating how the emergence of a new group can generate policy changes.
+Indeed, such changes constituted a turning point in the overall history of Jewish immigration from Latin America to Israel, allowing for a comparison between current and previous practices.

+However, this case also transcends beyond the particularities of Latin American Jewry and can be taken as part of a larger trend of new convert communities throughout Africa and Asia.
+As I will shortly describe in detail, most of the organizations that partake in converting and recruiting new immigrants in Latin America are highly active within other communities as well, particularly in developing countries such as India and Nigeria.
+This points to a prominent trend of privatization, eminent in the involvement of NGOs in the implementation of the Israeli return policy and in the ideological competition between them.
+In this respect, the following case sheds light on the increasingly exclusionary nature of Israel’s ethnic immigration policy more broadly, by serving as an example of how the state finds new ways to withhold the entry of undesirable groups.

-The data in this article were collected from interviews and policy documents.
-The documents included government decisions, state comptroller reports, state comptroller commission reports, Knesset (Israel parliament) committee protocols, and academic articles.
-Along with policy documents, I have conducted a preliminary charting of emerging Jewish communities in Latin America by collecting online resources and consulting a database that was kindly supplied by the world Jewry organization “Kulanu.”
-The main data of this research were collected from 34 interviews with policymakers and delegates of prominent organization that are involved with immigration and conversion policy implementation, namely the Jewish Agency, NGOs such as Shavei Israel and the Itim Institute as well as world Jewry organizations such as the Masorati Movement, Kulanu and Seminario Rabbinico LatinoAmericano.
+The data for this article were collected from interviews and policy documents.
+Policy documents include government decisions, state comptroller reports, state comptroller commission reports, Knesset (Israel parliament) committee protocols, and academic articles.
+In addition, I have conducted a preliminary charting of emerging Jewish communities in Latin America based on online resources and consulted a database kindly supplied by the world Jewry organization Kulanu.

+The main data for this research were collected from 34 interviews with policymakers and delegates of prominent organizations that are active on issues of immigration and conversion policy implementation – namely the Jewish Agency, NGOs such as Shavei Israel and the Itim Institute, and world Jewry organizations such as the Masorati Movement, Kulanu, and Seminario Rabbinico Latinoamericano.